pk.org: CS 419/Lecture Notes

 A consensus mechanism where miners expend computation to find a block hash below a target, making blocks costly to produce but easy to verify.

-The process that recalculates the target every 2016 blocks to keep the average block interval close to ten minutes.
+The algorithm that recalculates the target hash every 2016 blocks (roughly every two weeks) to keep the average block interval close to ten minutes, regardless of total mining power.

 Chain selection rule

-The rule by which nodes follow the chain with the most accumulated proof of work, resolving temporary forks.
+The rule by which nodes follow the chain with the most accumulated proof of work (the longest valid chain), resolving temporary forks.

 Miner